Glebkas/web_project_4/README.md

 - View the optimal layout depending on their device's screen size
 - See hover states for interactive elements
-- Edit thee profile name and title
+- Edit the profile name and title
 - Popup would open when the edit button clicked

 ### Screenshot